53645714n/farmlapse/README.md

 farmlapse - create timelapses with your Raspberry Pi
 ==========

-farmtimer gives you a smart way to capture photos for your timelapses.
+farmlapse gives you a smart way to capture photos for your timelapses.
 It is smart because it only takes pictures between sunrise and sunset and creates a useful folder structure.
 It is simple because it only depends on Python and `raspistill` both of which are normally already available and one extra library called `sunrise`.

 How does it work?
 ------------------